tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Environment variables

-Most operating systems that LiveCode supports provide information about the operating environment in *environment* variables.
+Most operating systems that xTalks support provide information about the operating environment in *environment* variables.

 You can access environment variables by prepending the **$** character